xicopitz/homepage/Information-Widgets.md

 The disk path is the path reported by `df` (Mounted On), or the mount point of the disk.

+**Any disk you wish to access must be mounted to your container as a volume.**

 ```yaml
 - resources:
     cpu: true